Please select a partnership to see additional information:

 - consult the child protection conference Chair, who will consider whether the next child protection review conference should be brought forward to consider whether any other action should be taken.

-On receipt of a notification from another local authority, a flag should be added to the electronic record system for children’s social care and consideration should be given to notifying health and other relevant partners.
+On receipt of a notification from another local authority, a flag should be added to the electronic record system for children’s social care and notification sent to health and other relevant partners.

 The adult safeguarding duties under the Care Act 2014 apply to an adult, aged 18 or over, who: